 Amazon also introduced the Kindle Paperwhite e-book reader with a higher-resolution screen for $119 and a 3G version for $179.
-The device has a light that is directed toward the screen, versus being lit from the back, which means it works better in direct sunlight, Bezos said.
+It has a light that is directed toward the screen, versus being lit from the back, which means it works well even in direct sunlight, Bezos said.
 It also tracks users’ reading time and predicts how long it will take to finish a book.
-The cheapest Kindle reader will now cost $69, Amazon said.

 Google, which makes the Android software that runs the Kindle Fire, offers the Nexus 7, a tablet that is lighter than the new line of Kindles and costs $199 or $249, depending on memory.
 It also boasts GPS, which the Kindle Fire doesn’t have.

 Microsoft’s device, the Surface, has a 10.6-inch display.
 It will run on Microsoft’s revamped Windows operating system and has a cover that serves as a full keyboard with a track pad.
 The company hasn’t disclosed the price.

 Amazon seeks to offer video-watching and game-playing experiences that consumers can’t find on any other device.
 That may change the landscape for tablets heading into the fourth quarter, when sales of consumer electronics tend to ramp up during the holidays, Gartenberg said.

 Amazon said in August that exclusive Kindle books have been purchased, downloaded or borrowed from the company’s virtual lending library more than 100 million times.
 Amazon doesn’t give revenue figures for purchases on the tablet.
 The company’s sales of all digital media last year reached $17.8 million and accounted for 37 percent of revenue, data compiled by Bloomberg show.